-Wesley College Health & Safety Protocols for Fall 2020 Semester
+Wesley College Health & Safety Protocols for Spring 2021 Semester

 Wesley College’s plan to reopen the campus continues to be with the health and safety of our students, faculty, and staff at the forefront, utilizing guidance from the Centers for Disease Control and other National and State best practices.